aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/add-tooltip-to-text/_index.md

 ---
-title: Add Tooltip To Text
+title: Add Tooltip To Text In PDF File
-linktitle: Add Tooltip To Text
+linktitle: Add Tooltip To Text In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to add tooltips to text in a PDF document using Aspose.PDF for .NET.
+description: Learn how to add tooltips to text in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 90
 url: /net/programming-with-text/add-tooltip-to-text/
 ---

-This tutorial will guide you through the process of adding tooltips to text in a PDF document using Aspose.PDF for .NET.
+This tutorial will guide you through the process of adding tooltips to text in PDF file using Aspose.PDF for .NET.
 The provided C# source code demonstrates the necessary steps.

 ## Requirements
 Before you begin, ensure that you have the following: